Boilers: A Reef Break North of Taghazout

 Book Surf Lessons & Tours Near Here

-Boilers is the break that belongs to Tamraght.
-While Taghazout’s attention is fixed on Hash Point and the breaks to the north, Tamraght residents and long-stay visitors have Boilers — a reef break named after the old ship boilers visible on the seafloor at low tide, remnants of a vessel that came to grief on this stretch of coast years ago.
+Boilers sits north of Taghazout village, tucked between the better-known point breaks that define this stretch of Morocco’s Atlantic coast.
+It’s a reef break named after the old ship boilers visible on the seafloor at low tide — remnants of a vessel that came to grief on this stretch of coast years ago.

 It’s not the most consistent or spectacular break in the area, but it has character, and on its day it’s a genuine alternative to the crowded Taghazout lineup.